-- Full Price Buyer: No purchases made using a coupon or discount.
+- Full Price Buyer: Less than 25% of purchases made at a discount.

-- Non-Coupon Buyer: No purchases made using a coupon.
+- Non-Coupon Buyer: Less than 25% of purchases made using a coupon.

 Listrak uses purchase behavior to identify the length of an individual customer's lifecycle, which is then used to measure a contact's likelihood to churn.
 If information is not available to identify a customized customer lifecycle, Listrak uses the lifecycle of the average customer until enough information is available to create a customized version.
 The length of a customer's lifecycle will vary based on their purchase habits.

 - Active: Identifies customers who have made a recent purchase and are in the first half of their lifecycle.

 - At-Risk: Identifies customers who have not made a recent purchase and are in the second half of their lifecycle.

 - Churned: Identifies customers who have not purchased within their expected lifecycle.